-The following table provides a summary of information for other investments, measured at fair value using a net asset value per share, or equivalent, as of June 30:
+The following table provides a summary of information for alternative investments, measured at fair value using a net asset value per share, or equivalent, as of June 30:

 Fair Value

-Description 2016 2015
+Description 2017 2016

-Private equity (A) Absolute return (B) \$ 71,577 1,613,243 \$ - -
+Private equity (A) Absolute return (B) \$ 374,087 2,405,782 \$ 71,577 1,613,243

-\$ 1,684,820 \$
+· / \$ 2,779,869 \$ 1,684,820

 - (A) These funds represent investments in projects and companies that own energy assets, primarily in the form of senior private debt in the United States and Canada.
 This fund offers no liquidation. - (B) These funds represent investments in public and private real estate debt and hedge funds.
-Approximately \$584,000 of the funds are subject to quarterly redemptions with notice provided 95 days before quarter end.
+Approximately \$1,324,000 of the funds are subject to quarterly redemptions with notice provided 95 days before quarter end.
 The remaining funds are subject to quarterly redemptions with 65 days notice.
 The funds contain a 25 percent investor level gate per quarter.

-The University has committed an additional \$2,000,000 towards illiquid private equity funds with \$1,928,423 currently unfunded as of June 30, 2016.
+The University has committed an additional \$1,628,000 towards illiquid private equity funds which was unfunded as of June 30, 2017.

-Other investments are redeemable with the investee fund at NAV under the original terms of the subscription agreement.
+Alternative investments are redeemable with the investee fund at NAV under the original terms of the subscription agreement.
 Due to the nature of these investments, changes in market conditions and the overall economic environment may significantly impact the NAV of the funds, and therefore the value of the University's interest.
 It is therefore reasonably possible that, if the University were to sell all or a portion of these investments, the transaction value could be significantly different than the fair value reported as of June 30.